 Computers have become an essential tool of modern education.
-One of their purposes at UCA is to assist students with their schoolwork.
+One of their purposes at Upper Columbia Academy is to assist students with their schoolwork.
 Internet access provided by the school enables students to explore thousands of useful libraries and databases.
 Another purpose is to facilitate communication with parents.
 Students who use their computers in other ways risk violating the Technology Policy and may lose computer privileges and face additional discipline.

-Communication through computers and mobile devices (both local and on the Internet) is often public, and school rules for conduct and language apply.
-Students are expected to use electronic devices in a considerate, responsible, and Christian manner and to remember that such use is a privilege, not a right.
-Threatening or harassing language in the use of electronics will be dealt with in accordance to the Harassment Policy and The Big Seven.
+Communication through computer networks and the Internet is often public, and school rules for conduct and language apply.
+Students are expected to use computers in a considerate, responsible, and Christian way and to remember that such use is a privilege, not a right.